munsta2/Shadows-of-Orosveil/content/Orosveil Player’s Handbook/Creating Your Character for Shadows of Orosveil.md

 For this campaign I would like you as the players to put more time and thought into your characters.
 A character in DnD is more then just a collection of stats on a sheet but rather living breathing thing.
-Some coming up with some basic backstory and motivations are great ways to make them come alive!
+So coming up with some basic backstory and motivations are great ways to make them come alive!

 If you want your characters backstory to tie in more with the world Orosveil feel free to read the some of the lore of the world that I have provided.
 Don't hesitate to ask me any question or if you want to run some character ideas off of me.

-After you create the basic character template (race, class, stats, etc.) I want you to answer these five questions.
+After you create the basic character template (race, class, stats, etc.) I want you to answer these six questions.
 Spend as much time as you feel necessary to flesh out your character!

 **Step 1: Write 5 background and concept elements that you feel are important to your image of the character.
 These can be a concept overview, a list of important life events, a physical description, a personality profile...whatever you need to get an image in your mind.
 5 is just a minimum...more elements are encouraged!**